typesanitizer/concurrent-interner/Readme.md

 # concurrent-interner: Conveniently interning strings from multiple threads

-**At the moment, this crate should not be used for serious work.
+**Request for help**:
-I am looking for someone experienced with unsafe Rust to audit the unsafe code first.**
+I am looking for someone experienced with unsafe Rust to audit the unsafe code.
+It is MIRI clean as far as I can tell, but MIRI take a very long time to run, making it unsuitable for CI.

 This crate provides an string interner which is safe to use from multiple threads.